rda0/ansible-role-iptables/README.markdown

 # ansible-role-iptables

-This repo contains an [Ansible](https://www.ansible.com/) role to deploy a stateful [iptables](https://netfilter.org/projects/iptables/index.html) firewall in combination with [ipsets](https://netfilter.org/projects/ipset/index.html) for fast filtering against IP ranges or IP addresses.
-It supports both IPv4 and IPv6 with a single configuration.
-The filter policy is **deny all**, **allow some** in all [packet flow directions](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg) ([INPUT](https://github.com/rda0/diagram/blob/master/iptables-chains-hooks-dark.png), [OUTPUT](https://github.com/rda0/diagram/blob/master/iptables-chains-hooks-dark.png), [FORWARD](https://github.com/rda0/diagram/blob/master/iptables-chains-hooks-dark.png)).
-This policy allows not only to filter all the services provided to a network, but also to filter all the services in the other direction (consumed from a network).
-However, there is also a configuration option to enable unidirectional filtering mode to allow all outgoing traffic, as it is a common setup on most homegrade router firewalls.

-This role is designed to provide a robust iptables host firewall with very few configuration options in the form of:
+This role is designed to provide a robust iptables host firewall with just a few configuration options in the form of:

 ```yaml
 # networks